TV with Streaming Apps

 With that in mind, I thought I’d review the practices I’ve used to minimize my streaming costs without depriving myself of content I want to watch.

-1. I’m allergic to commercials so any strategy around saving money by choosing ad-supported plans or services is out of the question for me.
+- I’m allergic to commercials so any strategy around saving money by choosing ad-supported plans or services is out of the question for me.
+But for many, this is a popular choice, especially since Netflix and other services have introduced lower-cost ad-supported tiers to their price plans.

-2. I watch almost no sports or live events, so I don’t have a need for an online live TV service (such as YouTube TV, Hulu + Live TV, and Philo).
+- I watch almost no sports or live events, so I don’t need an online live TV service (such as YouTube TV, Hulu + Live TV, and Philo).
 If you’re looking for a live TV streaming service, then Sling TV is usually the most cost-effective, assuming one of their channel lineups suits your needs.

 With those caveats out of the way, here are my tips for ways to save money on streaming services.